movementlabsxyz/movement-to-maptos/README.md

 Logic and validation of migration from [`movement`](https://github.com/movementlabsxyz/movement) state to [`movement-aptos`](https://github.com/movementlabsxyz/movement-aptos-core).

 ## Getting started
-To run the migration check the [CLI documentation](./docs/cli/README.md).
+To run or work with existing migration tools check the [CLI documentation](./docs/cli/README.md).

 We otherwise recommend reading the [checks](./checks/README.md) and working down into the migration from there.